bpbpublications/Building-LLMs-with-PyTorch/README.md

-# PyTorch From Scratch to Building LLMs
+# Building LLMs with PyTorch
- PyTorch: From Scratch to Building LLMs, by BPB Publications
+ Building LLMs with PyTorch, by BPB Publications